ltoinel/BtceClientApi/README.md

 ### Donate

-If you like an use my Java client API :
+If you like and use my Java client API, you can send me  0.001 LTC or BTC or more ;-)

     BTC: 1Ga1pTmLdUrHaqT51YYg5Y7bzcsuMVHEiD
     LTC: LYFZGZfbgPcXsyyn7v4wPXYBwnZebHRYsd